arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-a-device-for-a-network-that-doesnt-use-all-the-parameters-in-IoT-Cloud.md

 ---
-title: "If your network doesn't use all parameters in IoT Cloud"
+title: "Configure a device for a network that doesn't use all the parameters in IoT Cloud"
 ---

+> **Note:** Open Wi-Fi networks that require you to interact with a web page (captive portal) before you can access the Internet cannot be used by IoT Cloud devices.

 A network configuration in IoT Cloud cannot be saved unless network parameters for all fields are provided.
 Some networks may not have all parameters, such as:

-* Open (unencrypted) Wi-Fi networks (**without** captive login portals)
+* Open (unencrypted) Wi-Fi networks
-* SIM cards not requiring PIN, username, or password.
+* GSM connections not requiring SIM PIN, or account credentials (username and password).

 To use a device with these networks, you can [set the network parameters in the Web Editor](#set-with-web-editor) instead.